-Piano octaves – what are they?
+What are piano octaves?
+How many octaves on a piano?
 Why do they matter?
 How can I learn to play them?
 Those are all important questions if you’re getting started with how to play beginner piano.

-So without further ado, let’s dig into the topic of how to play piano octaves.
+So without further ado, let’s dig into the topic of octaves on piano and how to play them.

 Before we can discuss more details about octaves, we need to know what they are.
 (I know, I’m stating the obvious.)